noynaert/csc274handouts/Unit_04_Redirection_Filters_and_Devices/Unit_04_010_Overview.md

 ## Unit Record Processing

 The first commercial computer was produced in 1951.
 But data processing using "Unit Record Processing" was done by businesses through the first half of the 20th century.
 It was cumbersome in many ways, but amazing what could be done with it.
+[Unit Record Equipment](https://en.wikipedia.org/wiki/Unit_record_equipment)

 It was done mostly with punched cards.
 There were machines for punching cards, sorting them, tabulating them, and printing them.
 They were well-made machines and were trusted by data processing staff.
 [Here is a video about card sorters.](https://youtu.be/liXI4441j00).
 If you have had a database course, then at 12 minutes you might catch something that looks like the predecessor of a "primary key" field.